openedx/edx-documentation/en_us/shared/developing_course/course_units.rst

  instructor-paced and self-paced courses, see :ref:`Setting Course Pacing`.

 In Studio, you see the draft content as you develop the unit.
-Though you do not see the unit in the LMS, you can :ref:`preview the unit<Preview Course Content>`.
+Though you do not see the unit in the LMS, you can :ref:`preview the unit<Preview Unpublished Content>`.

 Learners never see a unit with this status, even after the release date (in an